mkdocstrings/griffe/docs/guide/users/extending.md

         """Do something with `obj`."""
 ```

-Hooks are always defined as methods of a class inheriting from [Extension][griffe.Extension], never as standalone functions.
+Hooks are always defined as methods of a class inheriting from [Extension][griffelib.Extension], never as standalone functions.
 IDEs should autocomplete the signature when you start typing `def` followed by a hook name.

 Since hooks are declared in a class, feel free to also declare state variables (or any other variable) in the `__init__` method: